 - coordinating drivers, vehicles, loads and journeys

-- operating IT systems
+- operating IT systems to manage timings, costs and stock levels

 - negotiating and agreeing contracts